" The mind is not a mere vessel to be filled, but a fire to be kindled"

 Many great thinkers of the by gone era have had similar quotes.
 Socrates , William Butler Yeats and Plutarch included among them.

-When we delve a bit more into the saying, its amazing how very deep it takes us .
+When we ponder a bit more the saying, its amazing how very deep a meaning it offers.

 Consider this single instance- suppose Da Vinci copied someone else's art and didn't let the windows of his imagination fly open .
 We would have one of the greatest loses ever.
 I don't need to tell you any further.